ConceptJunkie/whereis/readme.txt

         set the amount of size of the file count column

     /Ll n, --line_length n
-        set the default line length for displaying text (default is 80)
+        set the default line length for displaying text, used with /g (default is 80)

     /Ln n, --line_count_length n
         set the default size of the line count column